 As CRIs approach the completion of construction, the agency will consider inspector requests for a lateral transfer or reassignment to an Operational Resident Inspector (ORI).
 In either case, CRIs are encouraged to make their desires and career goals known to their management as far in advance as possible.

 CRIs should not normally be reassigned to the same facility (after having been an ORI or CRI) even after an intervening assignment.
-Reassignments may be made to co-located facilities that would cause CRIs to interact with different licensee.
+Reassignments may be made to co-located facilities that would cause CRIs to interact with different licensee management (e.g., reassignment from an operating unit to a unit under construction at the same facility).
+In this case, the 7-year site time would be reset.
 This policy applies to total site tour length and it is not affected by a promotion from resident inspector to senior resident inspector at an operating or construction site.

 CRIs should not be assigned to a different location within the first four years after relocating unless specifically approved by the DEDR or based on identified agency needs.